Moving from Discrete-Time Diffusion to Continuous Time

 \begin{equation} \nabla_x log p(x) = \int_{x_0} \frac{p(x|x_0) p(x_0)}{p(x)} \nabla_x log p(x|x_0) dx_0= \int_{x_0} p(x_0|x) \nabla_x log p(x|x_0) dx_0 \end{equation}

-\begin{equation} \nabla_x log p(x) = E_{x_0|x} \nabla_x log p(x|x_0) \end{equation} This is the connection between unconditional score function to the conditional score.
+\begin{equation} \nabla_x log p(x) = E_{x_0|x} \nabla_x log p(x|x_0) \end{equation} This establishes the relationship between the unconditional score and the conditional score.

-Once we have the continuous form for the SDE:
+Once we have the continuous-time reverse transition:

 \begin{equation} p(x|y) = N(y-fdt+sg^2dt, g^2dt) \end{equation}